modernserf/zebu/readme.md

 - `expr*` - match zero or more expr
 - `expr?` - match zero or one expr

-These parsing expressions are useful for
+These parsing expressions are useful for matching simple operator expressions, or lists with separators, and can refer to the rules defined below them:
 - `expr ++ separator` - match one or more `expr` separated by `separator`
 - `expr ** separator` - match zero or more `expr` separated by `separator`, returning a list of `expr` values.

-These parsing expressions can refer the rules above them, as well:
+These parsing expressions match expressions wrapped in bracketing punctuation.
+Unlike the other parsing expressions, these can also refer to rules defined _above_ them:
 - `#( expr )` match `expr` wrapped in parentheses
 - `#[ expr ]` match `expr` wrapped in square brackets
 - `#{ expr }` match `expr` wrapped in curly braces